 What Comes After the Arraignment

-After entering a not guilty plea, your case will be set for a pretrial conference.
-This is a meeting between the defense attorney and the prosecutor to discuss the evidence, potential plea negotiations, and whether the case might resolve without a trial.
-Most cases involve multiple pretrial dates before any trial is scheduled.
+After entering a not guilty plea, your case will be set for a pretrial conference—a meeting between defense and prosecutor to discuss evidence, plea negotiations, and whether the case might resolve without trial.
+Your attorney will request discovery: police reports, witness statements, body camera footage, and laboratory results.
+Reviewing this evidence is critical to building a defense strategy.

 Should You Hire an Attorney Before the Arraignment?

 If you are facing criminal charges and have an upcoming arraignment in any Ohio court, Jwayyed Law LLC can represent you from the very first hearing and guide you through every stage of the process.
+Call (614) 285-5482 or schedule a free consultation today.
+We serve all Ohio counties except Franklin County for criminal defense matters due to a conflict.

 This article is for informational purposes only and does not constitute legal advice.
 For legal counsel regarding your specific situation, contact Jwayyed Law, LLC.